kubevirt/project-infra/docs/membership-policy.md

 ## Requirements

-* [Approvers] of https://github.com/kubevirt/project-infra for at least 1 month.
+* Be an [approver] of https://github.com/kubevirt/project-infra for at least 1 month.

 * Nominated by a [current CI maintainer].